rjake/shinyobjects/README.md

 function does not change your files**; the manipulation happens within the function.

-There are additional arguments you can use to resart R or to clear the environment.
+There are additional arguments you can use to restart R or to clear the environment.
 The `keep` argument takes a regular expression as the pattern match.
 To get an exact match, use the `^` and `$` to signify the beginning and end (ex. `^your_text$`).
 To list objects, separate them